Sam B. McKagan and

 For physics teachers who want give their students a thought-provoking introduction to the quantum nature of light, have a look at this PhET Gold Star winning Power Point presentation.
 It was developed to supplement the PhET simulation Wave Interference (see link in Activities below).
 In this simulation, students view a virtual photon aimed through two slits to mimic the double-slit experiment.
 This supplementary resource helps students understand the concept of random behavior on the atomic scale.
 There are no calculations.

-S. McKagan and K. Perkins, PhET Teacher Ideas & Activities: Probability and Randomness Interactive Lecture (Physics Education Technology Project, Boulder, 2007), <http://phet.colorado.edu/en/contributions/view/2990>.
+S. McKagan and K. Perkins, PhET Teacher Ideas & Activities: Probability and Randomness Interactive Lecture, (Physics Education Technology Project, Boulder, 2007), <https://phet.colorado.edu/en/contributions/view/2990>.

 Disclaimer: ComPADRE offers citation styles as a guide only.
 We cannot offer interpretations about citations as this is an automated procedure.
 Please refer to the style manuals in the Citation Source Information area for clarifications.